15 Best PayPal Alternatives for Ecommerce in 2024

 PayPal was once one of the most revolutionary pieces of technology in the world.
 Back in the late 1990s and early 2000s, there wasn't much interest in PayPal alternatives.

 That's because PayPal not only allowed you to send and accept money from friends and family, but it ensured that the money was far safer than many other options you could choose from.
-This came in handy once eBay emerged, considering both sellers and buyers were concerned about fraudulent activity.

 The Best PayPal Alternatives